Clinical UM Guideline

 2. Nasal endoscopy findings suggestive of significant disease; or

-3. Physical exam findings suggestive of chronic/recurrent disease (for example, mucopurulence, erythema, edema, inflammation); or
+3. Physical exam findings suggestive of chronic or recurrent disease (for example, mucopurulence, erythema, edema, inflammation); or

 8. Fungal mycetoma; or